 I witnessed other people having problems in Vietnam.
 I saw friends getting ripped off.
-Once when my friend bought bananas, the seller walked away before giving change back.
+Once when my friend bought bananas, the seller walked away before giving the change back.
 At a supermarket, a friend was given chocolate instead of change.
 Two of my friends lived in Vietnam for six months, and even they said the Vietnamese were rude to them despite becoming “locals.”
 Their neighbors never warmed up to them.
-They were always outsiders—strangers even to those they saw every day.
+My friends were always outsiders — strangers even to those they saw every day.
 Wherever I went, it seemed my experience was the norm, not the exception.

 I’ve encountered many travelers who thought the people in Vietnam were really nice and enjoyed their travels there.
 I’ve often wondered why there’s such a disparity in experiences.
 Well, there’s one common difference between the travelers who have liked it and those who have hated it.
 Most of the people who had a good experience traveled in luxury, while those who didn’t were backpackers and budget travelers.
 It’s a curious thing to think about and reinforces a story I once heard.

 While in Nha Trang, I met an English teacher who had been in Vietnam for many years.
 He said that the Vietnamese are taught that all their problems are caused by the West, especially France and the United States, and that Westerners “owe” the Vietnamese.
 They expect Westerners to spend money in Vietnam, so when they see travelers trying to penny-pinch, they get upset and thus look down on backpackers and treat them poorly.
 Those who are spending money, however, seem to be treated quite well.
 I don’t know if this is true or not, but given what I saw, it makes some sense.